danielroelfs/danielroelfs.com/content/posts/2026-new-america-data-viz/index.md

   ) +
   labs(
     title = "Nearly all fossil fuel energy produced in Norway is exported", subtitle = "Exports can exceed 100% of production by exporting stored resources<br>or by importing first and reselling afterwards.
-Coal exports are volatile<br>due to low volumes.", x = NULL,
+Coal exports are volatile<br>due to low volumes.", # nolint line_length_linter x = NULL,
     y = NULL,
     color = NULL,